mackelab/lfi-experiments/README.md

 ## Contributing

-- Save notebooks without outputs, to save space and for better diff; to automatically stip outputs from notebooks before commiting, see https://github.com/kynan/nbstripout
+- Save notebooks without outputs, to save space and for better diffs; to automatically strip outputs from notebooks before committing, see https://github.com/kynan/nbstripout